payloadcms/payload/examples/preview/cms/README.md

 ### Seed

 On boot, a seed script is included to scaffold a basic database for you to use as an example.
 This is done by setting the `PAYLOAD_DROP_DATABASE` and `PAYLOAD_SEED` environment variables which are included in the `.env.example` by default.
 You can remove these from your `.env` to prevent this behavior.
 You can also freshly seed your project at any time by running `yarn seed`.
-This seed creates a user with email `dev@payloadcms.com` and password `test` along with a home page and an example page with two versions, one published and the other draft.
+This seed creates a user with email `demo@payloadcms.com` and password `demo` along with a home page and an example page with two versions, one published and the other draft.

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
 Only run this command if you are starting a new project or can afford to lose your current data.